Adjectives that Describe Food Texture

 Chewy

-Meaning: food that needs to be chewed a lot before swallowing.
+food that you need to chew a lot before swallowing.

 Crumbly